artsiom-tsaryonau/google-drive-wrapper-api/DOCUMENTS_API.md

 - The API is a thin wrapper over the Google Docs API; request and response formats closely follow the official Google API.
 - Document creation uses the Google Docs API, while deletion uses the Google Drive API (since documents are stored as files in Drive).
 - The `parent` parameter is optional and allows you to specify a folder where the document should be created.
 - Document IDs are returned in the `documentId` field when creating documents.
-- Tab operations use the Google Docs API's `batchUpdate` method with `includeTabsContent=True` for retrieving tab information.
-- Tab names are case-sensitive and must match exactly when retrieving or deleting tabs.
-- When a document has multiple tabs, the first tab is typically the default tab that contains the main document content.